American Mafia: Rituals and customs

-The Mafia initiation ritual to become a made man in the Mafia emerged from various sources, such as Roman Catholic confraternities, Masonic Lodges in mid-19th century Sicily.
+The Mafia initiation ritual to become a "made man" in the Mafia emerged from various sources, such as Roman Catholic confraternities and Masonic Lodges in mid-19th century Sicily.
 At the initiation ceremony, the inductee would have his finger pricked with a needle by the officiating member; a few drops of blood are spilled on a card bearing the likeness of a saint; the card is set on fire; finally, while the card is passed rapidly from hand to hand to avoid burns, the novice takes an oath of loyalty to the Mafia family.
 The oath of loyalty to the Mafia Family is called the Omerta.
 This was confirmed in 1986 by the pentito Tommaso Buscetta.